barmcsorley/nas-stacks/README.md

 ✅ Heavy Lifters: Immich, Frigate, OpenArchiver

 This is a huge achievement.
-If your NAS exploded tomorrow, you could buy a new one, install Portainer, plug in your hard drives, and run docker compose up on your GitHub repo to restore your entire digital life in minutes.
+If my NAS exploded tomorrow I could buy a new one, install Portainer, plug in your hard drives, and run docker compose up on your GitHub repo to restore your entire digital life in minutes!!!
+Woops!